 - Pursue employment in law or move on to a bachelor’s degree;

-- Value your liberal arts education, grounded in the arts, sciences and humanities.
+- Value a liberal arts education, grounded in the arts, sciences and humanities.